Want to quit smoking? Smokefree South Gloucestershire is here to help!

 We bring together families living with deafness through organised children’s activities and family sessions.
 We encourage all of the family to become involved in our activities and welcome deaf parents and their children, hearing parents, their deaf children and siblings, children’s friends, grandparents, relatives, carers and family friends.

 The group provides help and support to sufferers of Fibromyalgia and their families, and promotes awareness in the local community.
-Members receive a regular newsletter about activities.
-We have a comprehensive lending library of books, journals and videos relating to Fibromyalgia.
-Group meetings are at Alveston Methodist Church, Greenhill, Alveston, 7-9pm, on the 4th Tuesday of every month.
-For more details, contact Elaine on 01454 415374.
+Members receive regular newsletters keeping them in touch with others and forthcoming events.
+We are a friendly bunch and we offer a comprehensive lending library of books, journals and videos relating to Fibromyalgia, as well as a listening ear.
+We have an open forum at the beginning of each meeting to share with other members any ideas, concerns, meds etc..
+Group meetings are held at Alveston Methodist Church, Greenhill, Alveston, 7-9.15pm, on the 4th Tuesday of every month.
+For more details, contact Lynne on 0844 887 2403.

 Based at Thornbury Baptist Church